 Students will engage in two rigorous weeks of in-depth reading, writing and discussion about some of the most fundamental topics in our society: What is citizenship?
 What does it mean to pursue truth or seek a virtuous life?
 What is our responsibility to the members of our community?

 If you are interested in developing a deeper understanding of the world around you, charting your future and putting yourself on a path to be a leader in your community, then apply today!

 During the two-week summer program, students will receive the following free of charge:

 Students will also participate in a civic engagement project during the program and throughout their senior year of high school.

-The University of Dallas in collaboration with the Teagle Foundation, have prepared a wide-ranging liberal arts curriculum that addresses the central questions that are at the heart of our goals as educators in a liberal arts tradition:
+The University of Dallas, in collaboration with the Teagle Foundation, has prepared a wide-ranging liberal arts curriculum that addresses the central questions at the heart of our goals as educators in a liberal arts tradition:

 What is our responsibility to others?
 How can we pursue a moral and ethical life?